xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-rofimoji.md

 This is our dependency.
 But I should talk about dependencies more.

 ## Dependencies for interpreted packages
-As I've mentioned at the very beginning of this tutorial, cross compilation isn't really a thing for interpreted languages like Python.
+As I've mentioned in [the cross compilation section of packaging j4-dmenu-desktop](packaging-j4-dmenu-desktop.md#what-is-cross-compilation), cross compilation isn't really a thing for interpreted languages like Python.

 ```admonish
 This is true for